Filthy Thirteen: History

-After coming back AWOL from Paris after Market Garden, McNiece volunteered for the Pathfinders, thinking he would never make another combat jump.
+After coming back from being AWOL in Paris after Market Garden, McNiece volunteered for the Pathfinders, thinking he would never make another combat jump.
 These were paratroopers sent in ahead of the main force to guide them in or guide in resupply drops.
 Half the surviving members of the original Filthy Thirteen followed him into the Pathfinders, thinking they would sit out the rest of the war training in England.
-To their surprise they parachuted into the encircled town of Bastogne at the height of the Battle of the Bulge.
+To their surprise, they parachuted into the encircled town of Bastogne at the height of the Battle of the Bulge.
 Anticipating casualties as high as 80–90%, the 20 pathfinders lost only one man.
 Their CRN-4 beacon enabled them to guide in subsequent airdrops of supplies crucial to the continued resistance of the trapped 101st Airborne Division.

 McNiece considered that any activities not directly concerned with his mission were irrelevant, an attitude that got him in constant trouble with the military authorities.
-Nevertheless, McNiece finished the war as the acting first sergeant and with four combat jumps, a rare feat for an American paratrooper.
+Nevertheless, McNiece finished the war as an acting first sergeant and with four combat jumps, a rare feat for an American paratrooper.
 His combat jumps included Normandy, the Netherlands as part of Operation Market Garden, the pathfinder jump into Bastogne during the Battle of the Bulge, and as an observer with the 17th Airborne Division during Operation Varsity.

-Of the activities of the Filthy Thirteen, Jack Agnew once said, "We weren't murderers or anything, we just didn't do everything we were supposed to do in some ways and did a whole lot more than they wanted us to do in other ways.
+Of the activities of the Filthy Thirteen, one of the unit's members Jack Agnew once said: "We weren't murderers or anything, we just didn't do everything we were supposed to do in some ways and did a whole lot more than they wanted us to do in other ways.
 We were always in trouble."